sparkfun/SparkFun_Ublox_Arduino_Library/README.md

   </tr>
 </table>

 Ublox makes some incredible GPS receivers covering everything from low-cost, highly configurable modules such as the SAM-M8Q all the way up to the surveyor grade ZED-F9P with precision of the diameter of a dime.
-This library focuses on configuration and control of Ublox devices over I2C (called DDC by Ublox).
-An I2C interface combined with the binary UBX protocol makes for a much easier and lighterweight interface to a GPS module.
+This library focuses on configuration and control of Ublox devices over I2C (called DDC by Ublox) and Serial.
+The UBX protocol is supported over both I2C and serial, and is a much easier and lighterweight interface to a GPS module.
 Stop parsing NMEA data!
 And simply ask for the datums you need.

 This library can be installed via the Arduino Library manager.
 Search for **SparkFun Ublox**.

 Want to help?
 Please do!
 We are always looking for ways to improve and build out features of this library.

+* Special thanks to [tve](https://github.com/tve) for building out serial additions and examples.
+* We are always interested in adding SPI support with a checkUbloxSPI() function

 Need a library for the Ublox and Particle?
 Checkout the [Particle library](https://github.com/aseelye/SparkFun_Ublox_Particle_Library) fork.